Skip to main content

 Q: How do I size elements properly?

-A: Sizing guidelines:
+A: Sizing works like this:

 • You can either: